There's A Maven In Our Haven...

 Rich retired from the Army in 1989 after 26 years of service, but he wasn’t done working on big-time military problems.
 In 1990 he became Director of the Air Force Studies Board under the aegis of the National Academy of Sciences in Washington, D.C.
 In his three years there he coordinated the activities of research teams on technology to enhance special ops forces, counterforce options against tactical missile systems, maintaining high performance by Air Force personnel, the use of strategic relocatable targets and continuous modernizing of worldwide military command-and-control systems.
 These are not exactly the kinds of problems one faces in daily life, but rather vitally important to maintaining the security and deterrent capability of our nation so that the rest of us can enjoy our routine daily lives.

 In 1994 Rich became a member of the Institute for Defense Analyses (IDA), a nonprofit corporation that operates research and development centers funded by several government agencies, including the Defense Advanced Research Projects Agency (DARPA).
 If you haven’t heard of DARPA, it’s time you did.
+DARPA was the developer of today’s Internet.
 Its interests are far flung in such matters as nanotechnology, robotics, cybersecurity, artificial intelligence and cellular computing in biological systems.
 IDA provides DARPA with objective analyses of issues in these and other fields, particularly, in their words, “those requiring extraordinary scientific, technical, and analytic expertise.”
 And if you want something really exotic, in 1999 they examined the feasibility of building a time travel machine.

-Rich retired in 2005 after 11 years in dealing with esoteric problems and “after 47 years of getting paychecks from the government,” as he puts it.
-He and his wife Sally, who have now been married for 54 years, had a house built in Stillwater, a serene, gated community that borders on the grounds of Englewood Hospital.
+Rich also spent several years working in the Engineering Research Facility of the FBI, dealing with cybercrime issues.
+He retired in 2005 after 11 years in dealing with esoteric problems and “after 47 years of getting paychecks from the federal government,” as he puts it.
+He and his wife Sally, who have now been married for 56 years, had a house built in Stillwater, a serene, gated community that borders on the grounds of Englewood Hospital.
 “We wanted to live in a quiet community, and we found it in Englewood,” he says.
-Their five children are now grown, and they have what sounds like a pretty typical lifestyle for seniors.
-Rich volunteers for Meals on Wheels—in the kitchen, not on the road—and plays softball in a senior league, where he has become the league’s de facto “Commissioner.”
-He also runs the hearings committee on the Stillwater homeowners’ association.
+Their five children are now grown, and they have bragging rights for 13 grandchildren and one great-grandchild.
+Rich volunteers for Meals on Wheels—in the kitchen, not on the road–and has been playing softball in a senior league, where he served for 12 years as the league’s commissioner.
+He also runs the hearings committee of the Stillwater homeowners’ association.
 He can’t seem to keep himself out of commanding positions.

 And oh, yes.
-He is a volunteer teacher at Englewood Elementary School, teaching 4th and 5th graders how to cope with word problems in mathematics.
+He is a volunteer teacher at Englewood Elementary School, teaching 5th graders how to cope with word problems in mathematics.
 Once a problem solver, always a problem solver.

 Dean Laux is exploring interesting folks living in our community.
 If you know of anyone with an interesting background please send an email to: email@example.com.
 Include the person’s name, contact info and give a brief description of the person's background.